A functional tensor model for dynamic multilayer networks with common invariant subspaces and the RKHS estimation: Real Data Experiments

 When applying Algorithm~\ref{algorithm_rkhs}, we first determine the kernel function by comparing the BIC among Bernoulli, polynomial, radial, and periodic kernels with some default kernel parameters across different embedding dimensions $d$ and then select the periodic kernel, which yields the smallest BIC at almost all $d$ (left panel in Figure \ref{fig_bic}).
 The choice of the kernel period is determined by comparing the BIC of different periods with different $d$ (right panel in Figure \ref{fig_bic}), and we ultimately select $d=3$ with a period of $1/3$, which aligns well with the nature of the data, a three-day trip dataset.

 After obtaining $\hat{\mx}$ and $\hat{\my}$ using Algorithm~\ref{algorithm_rkhs}, we apply UMAP to visualize their rows, which correspond to the vertices, in a $2$-dimensional space, respectively, as shown in Figure~\ref{fig:real_citi_XY}.
 Figure~\ref{fig:real_citi_XY} illustrates that the vertices within each borough are close together, and the vertices from different boroughs are generally separated.
-This indicates that both the outgoing embeddings and incoming embeddings are strongly related to geographic locations.
+This indicates that both the outgoing embeddings and incoming embeddings are strongly related to geographic locations. {We also provide PCA-based visualization in Appendix~\ref{sec:citi_add}, which exhibits similar patterns.}

 From $\hat\mr^{[t]}$ obtained by Algorithm~\ref{algorithm_rkhs}, as mentioned in Section~\ref{sec:identifiability}, we obtain a $d^2$-dimensional trajectory representing the temporal evolution of the network's time-varying component.
 The left panel of Figure~\ref{fig:real_citi_R} shows the temporal trajectories of each entry in $\hat\mr^{[t]}$.
 Recall that the different entries of $\mr^{[t]}$ represent the interactions between the latent positions in different dimensions of $\mx$ and $\my$.
 The left panel of Figure~\ref{fig:real_citi_R} demonstrates that some dimensions exhibit interactions close to zero, while others are more pronounced, and some interactions show significant temporal changes, whereas others remain relatively stable.
 As described in Section~\ref{sec:identifiability}, we can further apply distance-based dimensionality reduction techniques using $\|\hat\mr^{[t]}-\hat\mr^{[t']}\|_F$ to visualize the network evolution.
 More specifically, we densely select $100$ time points to construct the distance matrix and then apply UMAP again to reduce the dimensionality to one dimension, as shown in the right panel of Figure~\ref{fig:real_citi_R}.
 The visualization in the right panel of Figure~\ref{fig:real_citi_R} clearly reveals a three-day periodic pattern in the evolution of the trip network.